-The mission of the Department of Christianity and Philosophy includes offering courses and programs that provide students with a "foundation in the classical theological disciplines."
+The mission of the School of Theology includes offering courses and programs that provide students with a "foundation in the classical theological disciplines."
 There is no discipline more foundational to the theological enterprise than reading the biblical texts in their original languages.
 The Biblical Languages major at HBU is designed for students who desire to read and interpret the Christian Scriptures within their social, historical and linguistic contexts.
 It is appropriate for individuals preparing for vocational ministry and any serious students of the biblical traditions.

-When course content allows, Senior Seminars in Christianity (CHRI 4292/4293) may be cross-listed with Senior Seminars in Biblical Languages (GREK 4292 or HEBR 4292).
+When course content allows, Senior Seminars in Christianity (CHRI 4292/4293) may be cross-listed with Senior Seminar in Biblical Languages (HEBR 4393).